Lindy Heymann

 Lindy Heymann is a British director and assistant director, known for Showboy (2002), The Laughing King (2016) and Kicks (2009).

 Career

 She received a British Independent Film Award (BIFA) for Best Directorial Debut for her feature film debut Showboy (2002).
 She also directs music videos and commercials and has worked with many acts.
-Her work includes videos for Chase & Status, Imelda May, Keane and Take That as well as a live concert DVD for The Specials which was nominated for a UK Music Video Award.
-On August 2019 it was announced that she would be directing a biopic on Richey Edwards from Manic Street Preachers titled '4real'.
+Her work includes videos for Chase & Status, Imelda May, Keane and Take That as well as a live concert DVD for the Specials which was nominated for a UK Music Video Award.
+In August 2019, it was announced that she would be directing a biopic on Richey Edwards from Manic Street Preachers titled 4real.